-- 1) By ensuring that existing bush, streams and wetlands are protected and enhanced. - 2) 1A) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams and the coastal marine area. - 3) By ensuring that all subdivisions are able to be properly serviced and can avoid, remedy, or mitigate the effects of natural hazards. - 4) By ensuring subdivision implements the features of the structure plan and achieves the relevant outcomes of Appendix 25A Mangawhai Design Guidelines and the Estuary Estates Design Guidelines. - 5) By ensuring subdivision density and lot sizes respond to the site's characteristics, compatible with the coastal small-town character of Mangawhai and avoid significant landscape and visual effects - 6) By ensuring subdivision establishes the roads illustrated on the structure plan and establishes a well connected local roading network consistent with the Table in Appendix 16.2. - 7) By ensuring subdivision upgrades the Molesworth Drive frontage - By ensuring subdivision establishes the open spaces and walking and cycle network illustrated on the structure plan. - 9) By ensuring that subdivision establishes and maintains the amenity buffer between Service Sub-Zone 7 and the neighbouring residential sites

-16.3 The Estuary Estates Structure Plan Sub-Zones
+- 1) By ensuring that existing bush, streams and wetlands are protected and enhanced. - 1A) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams and the coastal marine area. - 2) By ensuring that all subdivisions are able to be properly serviced and can avoid, remedy, or mitigate the effects of natural hazards. - 3)-By ensuring subdivision implements the features of the structure plan By ensuring subdivision implements the features of the structure plan and achieves the relevant outcomes of Appendix 25A Mangawhai Design Guidelines and the Estuary Estates Design Guidelines. - 4) By ensuring subdivision density and lot sizes respond to the site's characteristics, compatible with he coastal small-town character of Mangawhai and avoid significant landscape and visual effects - 5) By ensuring subdivision establishes the roads illustrated on the structure plan, and establishes a well connected local roading network consistent with the Table in Appendix 16.2. - By ensuring subdivision upgrades the Molesworth Drive frontage - By ensuring subdivision establishes the open spaces, and walking and cycle network illustrated on the structure plan in proportion to the planned density of the locality - By ensuring that subdivision establishes and maintains the amenity buffer between Service Sub Zone 7 and the neighbouring residential sites - 16.4 [DELETED] - [DELETED] - [DELETED] 16.4.2 - 16.4.3 [DELETED] - [DELETED] 16.4.4 - [DELETED] 16.5 - 16.5.1 [DELETED] - The Estuary Estates Structure Plan Sub-Zones